Guidelines for submitting images for PPS competitions

 All submissions should be made by the specified date for the particular competition.

-For externally-judged competitions, this is usually three weeks ahead of the competition night.
+Externally-judged competitions are those judged by a non-member, who receives the entries in advance for lengthy consideration.
+Hand-in is usually three weeks ahead of the competition night.
 This is to ensure that the judge will have sufficient time to give meaningful feedback about each image in the limited time available.

 For dates, see the competitions pages.